How to Bet on Golf Tournaments

 1. Betting on Finishing Positions

-Instead of betting on a golfer to win outright, consider placing bets on finishing positions.
+Keep this in mind… Instead of putting money on a golfer to win it all, consider placing golf bets on finishing positions.

-Markets such as Top 5, Top 10, and Top 20 give a greater chance of cashing in.
+Markets such as Top 5, Top 10, and Top 20 give a greater chance on how to win money on golf.

 This provides a safer option while still offering good returns.